2024 Endorsements English

 Endorsements

-• California Working Families Party
+• Working Families Party of California

 Santa Ana Unified School District